michaelbaudino/addic7ed-ruby/README.md

 ```

 It is then available as static HTML files in the `doc` directory of this codebase (point your browser to `doc/index.html`).

-## Contributing

-[Bug reports](michaelbaudino/addic7ed-ruby/issues) and [pull requests](michaelbaudino/addic7ed-ruby/pulls) are welcome on GitHub.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct (see `CODE_OF_CONDUCT.md` file) 🤗

-Also, if you like the awesome work done by the Addic7ed team, please consider [donating to them](http://www.addic7ed.com) 💰

 ## License